AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 - *Point Whitney*
 	- Conduct spring assessment of siblings outplanted at Point Whitney
-	- Consolidate and clean oysters at Point Whitney and move broodstock from Point Whitney to UW
-	- Clean and inventory supplies
 	- Transfer HUDLs to other facilities if we decide not to keep them
 	- Move 2024 USDA seed out of heath trays and into larger cages or upwellers when they outgrow the current trays
 	- Analyze temperature data from December 2024 logger download